 Netflix Is Only Just Starting

 The great thing about Netflix is how relentless it is with pumping out great drama.
-This list did not even mention half of the impressive Netflix Originals available for streaming right now.
+This list did not even mention many of the impressive Netflix Originals available for streaming right now.
 There are great underrated gems or well-known favorites.